 If you plan to create a profitable WordPress blog and are looking for some insight, you have probably come to the right place.
 In this article, we will show you the step by step to create a WordPress-based blog.
 Not just a blog, but a blog that gives you profit.
 More specifically, we will show you how to create a WordPress blog with Divi.

-We write this guide based on our experience in growing WPPagebuilders, the blog you are currently reading.
-At this time, our blog has managed to generate enough dollars per month for us — whereby the main revenue resource coming from affiliate marketing.
 As you can see in this blog, we write about Divi and Elementor a lot.
 Both are two of the most popular WordPress products that offer interesting affiliate programs.
-We have been joining the affiliate program of Elementor and Elegant Themes (the developer of Divi) since 2020.
+We have joined the affiliate program of Elementor and Elegant Themes (the developer of Divi) in 2020.

 We decided to create an affiliate blog as it requires fewer traffic than blogs that rely on PPC ads (e.g., Google AdSense).